zishan344/zishan344/README.md

 🌍 **Special Interests**:
 - Competitive programming
 - Scalable software solutions
-- Open-source contributions

 ---

 ### About Me:
-- 🖥️ As a **Software Developer**, I focus on creating clean, efficient, and scalable applications that deliver seamless user experiences.
+- 🖥️ As a **Software Engineer**, I focus on creating clean, efficient, and scalable applications that deliver seamless user experiences.
 From backend infrastructure to frontend interfaces, my code solves real-world problems.
 - 📚 I believe in **continuous learning**, always refining my skills by mastering new technologies and improving problem-solving strategies.

 - 💡 I love collaborating with teams to transform ideas into functional solutions.
 Each project is an opportunity to learn, grow, and contribute to impactful software development.